partidor/helvault/README.md

 > Spacebar or right-arrow: Next slide

-> left-arrow: Previous Slide
+  left-arrow: Previous Slide

-> Ctrl-click: Delete Slide
+  Shift-click: Delete Slide

 If you have never used Scryfall before, their search syntax guide can be found [here](https://scryfall.com/docs/reference).